-The legislation, swiftly enacted in March with the support of affected utility Xcel Energy, several natural gas producers, bipartisan support in the General Assembly and the blessing of several national environmental groups, requires Xcel to cut nitrous oxide emissions by up to 80% from several Front Range coal plants by the end of 2017, most likely sooner (see Daily GPI, April 1).
+The legislation, swiftly enacted in March with the support of affected utility Xcel Energy, natural gas producers, bipartisan support in the General Assembly and the blessing of national environmental groups, requires Xcel to cut nitrous oxide emissions by up to 80% from several Front Range coal plants by the end of 2017, most likely sooner (see NGI, April 5).

 The sweeping law gives other states "a new roadmap to a sustainable energy, economic and environmental future," said Ritter.

 "This law is a template for tomorrow that allows us to transform our energy portfolio, our economy and our environment by working strategically and collaboratively," the governor said.
 "By shifting our oldest and least efficient coal plants to cleaner, Colorado-produced natural gas, we send a strong message to the rest of the country that we absolutely can cut air pollution and protect public health while also creating jobs and protecting ratepayers."

 Xcel officials will work with the Colorado Department of Public Health and Environment to submit a plan to the Colorado Public Utilities Commission by Aug.
 15, which details how the utility will retire or retrofit 900 MW of coal-fired capacity.

 "Primary consideration" to replace or repower the coal-fired plants is to be given to "natural gas, renewables, greater efficiencies and other cleaner energy sources," the legislation noted.

 Joining Ritter at the signing ceremony were members of a broad bipartisan coalition that supported HB 1365, including Xcel Energy CEO Dick Kelly, lawmakers, power producers and conservationists.